65 Truly Extraordinary Uses for Household Staples You Already Own

 Milk of magnesia replaces deodorant

 Milk of magnesia is commonly used as deodorant in humid, tropical environments.
 Normally taken as a laxative, it has antibacterial properties that make it difficult for odor-causing bacteria to flourish.
 (Lemon juice also deodorizes, by making your underarm too acidic for bacteria.)
 Apply with a cotton ball.
+These clever uses for toothpicks have nothing to do with picking teeth.

 Vinegar treats athlete’s foot